Australia

 Compensation and Severance

-As of July 2023, the federal minimum wage in Australia is AU$23.23 per hour (approximately £12.30; $15.60; €14.30).
+The Australian government’s Fair Work Commission reviews the federal minimum wage rate annually, with changes usually implemented on July 1st each year.
+For 2025/26, the rate is AUD 24.95 per hour (approx. £12.10; $16.40; €14.00) or AUD 948.10 per week (approx. £460; $620; €530).
 Different rates apply to employees under 21, on apprenticeships or with disabilities.
 Additionally, other minimum pay rates are required for certain jobs in certain states.

-Tax and Social Security Considerations
+Tax and Social Security Considerations in Australia

 Goods & Services Tax is a broad tax of 10% on most goods, services, and other items sold in Australia.
 Businesses can claim credits for GST that’s included in the price of the goods and services they sell from the Australian Taxation Office, but must also account for and pay GST monthly, quarterly, or through an annual return.